Pangloss-Labs/smoothie-cnc-ui/README.md

 # smoothie-cnc-ui
 CNC control UI for Smoothieboard web interface.
 Put into /sd/cnc/

-There is a JS event picking the position information once a second.
+There is a JS event polling the position information once a second.

 The javascript assumes .gcode files for upload - you may want to change that if your toolchain outputs something else